I3oris/ic/README.md

 ## Warning:

-Crystal-i is experimental and not yet released, the imputed code is not guaranteed to always work as expected.
+Crystal-i is experimental and not yet released, the inputted code is not guaranteed to always work as expected.
 This repository is a preparation for this up-coming feature.

 ## Installation: